Schema architecture

 Each typed array accepts only its matching entity type.
 A documentation group uses as many or as few arrays as needed:

-{ "name": "Acme Design System", "components": [ { "type": "component", "name": "button", "..." } ], "tokenGroups": [ { "type": "token-group", "name": "color-palette", "..." } ], "themes": [ { "type": "theme", "name": "dark", "..." } ], "styles": [ { "type": "style", "name": "spacing", "..." } ], "patterns": [ { "type": "pattern", "name": "empty-state", "..." } ] } Metadata
+{ "name": "Acme Design System", "components": [ { "type": "component", "identifier": "button", "..." } ], "tokenGroups": [ { "type": "token-group", "identifier": "color-palette", "..." } ], "themes": [ { "type": "theme", "identifier": "dark", "..." } ], "styles": [ { "type": "style", "identifier": "spacing", "..." } ], "patterns": [ { "type": "pattern", "identifier": "empty-state", "..." } ] } Metadata The name of the design system.
+The version of the design system.
+The organization that maintains the system.
+URL to the system's documentation site.
+SPDX license identifier or license URL.
+Root purpose

 PropertyTypeRequiredDescription